kushalbhatia/duplicate-files/README.md

 9. Find out how long program takes to run from start to finish

+10. (Optional) Can add all duplicate files to a separate file called duplicate_files.txt

-10. Return unique sorted list of duplicate files by calling file_duplicates() function and providing a relative or absolute path
+11. Return unique sorted list of duplicate files by calling file_duplicates() function and providing a relative or absolute path